ZulqarnainHaider/MASS-Optimizer/README.md

         * `$(COMPILE.cc) -g -DIL_STD -I/path/to/cplex128/concert/include-I/opt/cplex128/concert/include-MMD -MP -MF "$@.d" -o ${OBJECTDIR}/main.o main.cpp`

 # Execute the Optimizer Script
-* Given a data file Input_File.txt, run the following standalone script line by line in command line inside the directory HOM-LPCreator:
+* Given a data file Input_File.txt, run the following standalone script line by line in command line inside the directory optimizer:
     * `#! /bin/sh`
     * `make clean`
     * `make`
     * `./HOM_LPCreator Input_File.txt`
     * `julia -p8 optimizer.jl`  //-p8 represents the number of threads/processes Julia can use.
     * The executable _HOM_LPCreator_ gives Model.lp as its output.
 The program also gives optimizer_output_file1.txt as output.
 The file is in turn modified by _optimizer.jl_
 * Else, create a _script_ file, for instance _optimizer.sh_, and copy and paste above lines of code inside the file.
-Then, run the following commands from inside the directory HOM-LPCreator
+Then, run the following commands from inside the directory optimzier
     * `chmod +x optimizer.sh`
     * `ls -l optimizer.sh`
     * `./optimizer.sh`